allbarkays/DevOps-Projects/23.PERSISTING-DATA-IN-KUBERNETES/README.md

 ![pf](./images/pf.PNG)

-* Update the deployment configuration with the volume spec and volume mount:
+* Then, update the `deployment` configuration with the `volume` spec and `volume mount`.
+The `volumeMounts` basically answers the question ***`Where should this Volume be mounted inside the container?`*** Mounting a volume to a directory means that all data written to the directory will be stored on that volume.

 ```
 apiVersion: apps/v1